flyingmachine/brave-clojure-web/content/java.md

 Right now, we're only concerned with the JVM model; I'll point out when we're talking about running JVM processes.

-## The Java Bytecode Instruction Set
+## Java Bytecode

-To understand the Java Virtual Machine, let's first take a step back and review how plain-ol' machines (also known as *computers*) work.
-(I'm greatly, greatly, greatly simplifying how all this works, by th way.)
-Deep in the cockles of a computer's heart is its CPU, and the CPU's job is to execute operations like "add" and "unsigned multiply", represented in assembly language by mnemonics like 'ADD" and "MUL".
+To understand the Java Virtual Machine, let's first take a step back and review how plain-ol' machines (also known as computers) work.
+Deep in the cockles of a computer's heart is its CPU, and the CPU's job is to execute operations like "add" and "unsigned multiply".
+These operations are represented in assembly language by mnemonics like "ADD" and "MUL".
 What operations are availabe depends on the CPU architecture (x86, ARMv7 and what have you) as part of the architecture's *instruction set*.

-Because it's no fun to program in assembly language, we humans have invented higher-level languages like C and C++ which get compiled into the instructions which a CPU will understand.
-Here's a diagram of the
+Because it's no fun to program in assembly language, we humans have invented higher-level languages like C and C++, which get compiled into the instructions that a CPU will understand.
+Here's a diagram of the process:
-process:

 1. Compiler reads source code.
 2. Compiler outputs a file containing CPU instructions
 3. The computer executes those instructions

-The most important thing here is that, ultimately, programs have to be translated into CPU instructions.
+The most important thing here is that, ultimately, you have to translate programs into the instructions that a CPU will understand.
+The CPU doesn't care what programming language was used to produce the instructions, all it cares about is machine instructions.

+As a *virtual* machine, the JVM provides an isolated environment that acts like a computer but that runs as a process on top of a host machine.
+The JVM provides its own instruction set, Java bytecode.
+Just as a CPU doesn't care how machine instructions are generated, the JVM doesn't care how bytecode gets created.
+A running JVM process reads bytecode and translates it on the fly into the machine code that its host will understand, a process called just-in-time compilation.

 So, what is the Java Virtual Machine?
 One hint is in "virtual machine" part of the